Kalimuthu-Velappan/SONIC-DOCS/platforms/sysmonitor/sysmonitor.md

 		   - Dec 10 08:35:48.817550 System is ready

 #### Memory Monitoring

 Memory is a critical resource in the system.
 It is essential to monitor the memory usage  at the system wide as well as per process level and report the usage accross the system.
 This helps to indentify memory distribution accross system, the spike in the memory allocation and also if there is any memory leaks in the process.

 The framework  monitors the memory usage at system level as well as per process level.
 Threshold is defined for both per process level and system level.

 #### System Memory Usage:

   Memory usage of overall system is being monitored with predifined threshold.
 When the usage crosses the threshold limit, syslog message is being generated.
 Syslog message is generated with following information.

  - Overall system memory usage information
  - Memory usage information of all runnings processes
+	 - Process name,
+	 - Process Id,
-	 - It includes process name, process Id, and used memory size.
+	 - Used memory size.

 ##### System Memory Threshold Limit
 The resouce limits are automitcally dervied from the system configurations.
-Memory usage:

  -  Overall memory usage  thresholds are drived from the system memory
 	- INFO -  70%  of system memory